 Some of the TCP/IP Services components provide similar capabilities.
-Table 1.2 helps you determine the best component to use for your specific needs and indicates where to look for information about that component.
+Table 1.2, "Components to Use for Specific Tasks" helps you determine the best component to use for your specific needs and indicates where to look for information about that component.